 In October 2014, Harvard Business Review ranked Papa 47th on its “2014 Best Performing CEOs in the World.”
 He was also recognized on Israel-based Calcalist Magazine’s “Best Chief Executive Officer for the Year” list for 2013 and 2014.
 Additionally, Papa was named one of the World’s Best CEOs by Barron’s magazine in 2012, which noted Perrigo “generated one of the best shareholder returns in the S&P 500 in the past five years.”

-He is a past member of the UConn Foundation Board of Directors and currently serves on the Smith & Nephew Board of Directors, where he also serves as chairman of the Remuneration Committee.
+He is a past member of the UConn Foundation Board of Directors and the Smith & Nephew Board of Directors, where he served as chairman of the Remuneration Committee.

-Papa holds a BS in pharmacy from the University of Connecticut and an MBA from Northwestern University’s Kellogg Graduate School of Management.
-In 2012, he received an Honorary Doctor of Science degree from the University of Connecticut School of Pharmacy.
+Papa holds a B.S. in pharmacy from the University of Connecticut and an MBA from Northwestern University’s Kellogg Graduate School of Management.
+In 2012, he received an Honorary Doctor of Science degree from the University of Connecticut’s School of Pharmacy.